Ludwig Samson Heinrich Arthur Freiherr von und zu der Tann-Rathsamhausen

 Royal Bavarian General der Infanterie

-Ludwig von der Tann commanded I. Bavarian Army Corps during the Franco-Prussian War of 1870-71.
+Ludwig von der Tann commanded I. Bavarian Armee-Korps during the Franco-Prussian War of 1870-71.
 His brothers Hugo and Rudolph were Bavarian generals as well.
-He launched his career in 1827 as a page at the Bavarian court, after which he joined the officer corps and took part in the First Schleswig War of 1848.
-He was then von Willisen's chief of staff during the Danish War of 1864, Prinz Karl of Bavaria's chief of staff during Austro-Prussian War of 1866.
-In the meantime, Tann remained a close companion and adjutant to King Maximilian II.
+He launched his career in 1827 as a page at the Bavarian court, after which he joined the officer corps and took part in the First Schleswig War of 1848 as a commander of an irregular unit of Prussian volunteers.
+As Bavarian King Maximilian II.
+Joseph's Generaladjutant, Tann was deployed as a military observer during the Second Schleswig War of 1864.
+Later, during Austro-Prussian War of 1866, Tann believed it was a mistake for Bavaria to ally itself with Austria in the fight against their Germanic brothers of the Prussian kingdom's far-superior military forces.
+He nonetheless went into battle against the Prussians, serving as Bavarian Prinz Karl's chief of staff in the Westdeutsche Armee.

-At the start of 1869, von der Tann-Rathsamhausen, as he was now called, assumed command of I. Bavarian Army Corps which was headquartered in Munich.
-He led these troops into battle during the Franco-Prussian War and continued in their command until his death in 1881 at Meran, Italy.
-Prussian Kaiser Wilhelm I awarded him the Pour le Merite, and he also received the Grand Cross of the Bavarian Military Order.
+At the start of 1869, von der Tann-Rathsamhausen, as he was now called, assumed command of Bavaria's I. Armee-Korps which was headquartered in Munich.
+He led these troops into battle during the Franco-Prussian War and continued in their command until his death in 1881 at Merano, Italy.
+Prussian Kaiser Wilhelm I. awarded him the Pour le Merite, and he also received the Grand Cross of the Bavarian Military Order.

 General der Infanterie 08.01.1869